 A debt consolidation loan may result in raising your credit score, especially after a little time passes.
 While you may see an initial decrease when your lender checks your credit report and again when you actually borrow the loan, it will likely rise past where it was to begin with after some time.
 This is because one of the biggest factors in your credit score is your credit utilization rate.
 Since the balances on your old credit cards will be paid off and hopefully stay that way, your utilization rate should be lower once you make a few payments on your consolidation loan.

 Another advantage of a debt consolidation loan is the simplicity that it brings to your financial picture.
 You probably have several credit card payments, and perhaps some other bills such as medical bills, that are due throughout the month.
 With a consolidation loan, all of that can get covered by one single payment every month, making it significantly easier to manage your budget.
+Learn what is a guarantor.

 Getting Approved for a Debt Consolidation Loan